Midnighter

-Midnighter is a fictional superhero appearing in American comic books first published by WildStorm and later DC Comics once it absorbed the former.
+Midnighter is a superhero appearing in American comic books first published by WildStorm and later DC Comics once it absorbed the former.
 The character was created by writer Warren Ellis and artist Bryan Hitch.
 The character made his first appearance in Stormwatch (vol. 2) #4, titled "A Finer World (Part 1 of 3)" (February 1998).
 He went on to appear in various Authority books and other series, as well as his own eponymous ongoing series.

 Midnighter is best known as a member of the rogue superhero team the Authority.
 He and his husband, Apollo, have also been interpreted as a parallel of the Batman/Superman World's Finest partnership.

 In an interview for Comic Values Annual (1999), edited by Alex G. Malloy, Warren Ellis described Midnighter as "The Shadow by way of John Woo".
 Midnighter is rarely seen without his costume and mask.
 Recurring themes in Midnighter's adventures are his love of violence and killing, as well as comments on his sexuality.

 In 2011, DC chose to integrate the characters from the Wildstorm Universe with its mainstream DC Universe setting.
 Since then, Midnighter has appeared in a solo series, plus the team-up books Midnighter and Apollo, The Authority, and Superman and the Authority.
 The character has also been featured as part of the supporting cast for the superhero Nightwing, Batman's protégé Dick Grayson, with whom he becomes good friends.
 Although until 2021 Midnighter and Batman had never met on-panel, the character has become increasingly integrated with the wider Batman supporting cast.

 Publication history and fictional character biography

 Stormwatch

-Warren Ellis created and introduced the character in 1998, soon after his appointment as writer on the Stormwatch title.
-Stormwatch vol. 2 #4 introduced Midnighter and Apollo as former Stormwatch agents from a secret "black ops" team known only to the first Weatherman, Henry Bendix.
+Warren Ellis created and introduced the character in 1998 in Stormwatch vol. 2 #4, soon after his appointment as writer on the title.
+The issue introduces Midnighter and Apollo as former Stormwatch agents from a secret black ops team known only to the first Weatherman, Henry Bendix.
 In the first issue of the arc, collected in trade paperback as A Finer World, Christine Trelane had cracked the files of the recently deposed Bendix and discovered Apollo and Midnighter's existence.
-The new Weatherman, Jackson King, intercepted them on a mission to seize weapons made in the "Nevada Garden", a bioengineering facility created by the first Engineer.
-Flashback sequences showed Midnighter and Apollo, the sole survivors of their seven-member team's sinister first mission, escaping Bendix and going rogue to spend five years fighting crime on the streets of America.
-Midnighter and Apollo initially resisted their capture, believing Stormwatch still to be under Bendix's command; on learning of his death, they ended their opposition and accepted a mission from King to destroy the Nevada Garden.
-To repay their assistance, Trelane granted Midnighter and Apollo new civilian identities and lives away from Stormwatch.
-This story arc introduced Midnighter's trademark enhancements, his superpowered healing and ability to anticipate an opponent's moves so quickly as to win any fight, as being the product of bioengineering commissioned by Bendix.
+The new Weatherman, Jackson King, intercepts them on a mission to seize weapons made in the "Nevada Garden", a bioengineering facility created by the first Engineer.
+Flashback sequences show Midnighter and Apollo, the sole survivors of their seven-member team's sinister first mission, escaping Bendix and going rogue to spend five years fighting crime on the streets of the US.
+Midnighter and Apollo initially resist their capture, believing Stormwatch still to be under Bendix's command.
+On learning of his death, they end their opposition and accept a mission from King to destroy the Nevada Garden.
+To repay their assistance, Trelane grants Midnighter and Apollo new civilian identities and lives away from Stormwatch.
+This story arc introduces Midnighter's trademark enhancements, his superpowered healing and ability to anticipate an opponent's moves so quickly as to win any fight, as being the product of bioengineering commissioned by Bendix.